alwynm/alwynm.github.io/_posts/2021-05-24-git-sshkey.md

 ### Configure Git

 If git is not configured in your local machine, do the following.
-In your terminal, add your user name:
+In your terminal, add your username:

 ```git config --global user.name "your_username"```